dwang520/LeWoS/README.md

 Option 2.
 Type "LeWoS_RS" in Matlab workspace.
 This will open up an interface by calling the classdef "LeWoS_RS.m".
 This classdef file defines the interface.<br/>
 Option 3.
 Drag "LeWoS.mlappinstall" into Matlab workspace.
 This will install a Matlab App for you. <br/> **(b) if you don't have Matlab installed, and don't want to install it:**<br/>
-Download the standalone excutable for window system from https://drive.google.com/open?id=1SvQbmRy547MX0QihyatsSaaWkGjosyFk.
+Run "LeWoS_installer.exe" for win64.
 If you need an excutable for other systems, please contact me.<br/> (PS: Matlab Runtime 2019b is required.
 You can either install it in advance or do it during the installation of LeWoS.)

 *Note that if you load an ascii point cloud with the interface, only space delimiter is supported.
 (Recommend to use las files)